Asset vs Non-Asset Intermodal Freight Providers: A Detailed Comparison

 - The Complete Guide to Intermodal Transportation

-- Intermodal Options Beyond JB Hunt, Hub Group, Schneider, XPO & Swift
+- Intermodal Options Beyond JB Hunt, Hub Group, Schneider, STG & Swift

 Another great resource to find out more about the intermodal market, visit the Intermodal Association of North America website.
 IANA is North America's leading industry trade association representing the combined interests of the intermodal freight industry.
 Also, for more on the topic Intermodal Marketing Companies (IMC's) for Beginners is a quick read for more information on the topic.